 On the designer page, you will see the Microsoft Sentinel incident trigger is already added by default.

 5. Click on the + New step.
 Search for “send an email” –> choose Send an email (V2).

 6. Click on the Sign-in button to sign in.

-7. Here on the Send an email (V2) step.
-Enter the email address for the To option, Enter the Subject and body.
+7. Here is the Send an email (V2) step.
+Enter the email address for the To option.
+Enter the Subject and body.